Golfer’s Elbow and Tennis Elbow

-Tennis elbow, meanwhile, is caused by repetitive stress of the extensor muscles, causing pain in the tendons that attach the muscles to the lateral epicondyle.
+Tennis elbow, meanwhile, is caused by repetitive stress of the extensor muscles, including the extensor carpi radialis brevis (ECRB) muscle, causing pain in the tendons that attach the muscles to the lateral epicondyle.

 Epicondylitis is generally thought to be an inflammatory process (when a medical terms ends with ‘itis’, it indicates the presence of inflammation).
-According to the NHS, straining the muscles and tendons in your forearm causes tiny tears and inflammation near the epicondyles.
-But some experts now believe it’s less to do with inflammation and more to do with a thickening of the tendon, which may be a reaction to overloading the muscles.
+Straining the muscles and tendons in your forearm causes tiny tears and inflammation near the epicondyles.
+But some experts now believe it’s less to do with inflammation and more to do with a thickening of the tendon, which may be a reaction to overloading the muscles (i).

 What most agree on, however, is that while golfer’s elbow and tennis elbow may be painful, they shouldn’t cause any lasting damage, such as arthritis.